The Derby Ram: Popular versions

-The song was adapted by the English composer John Wall Callcott (1766–1821) into a 3 part glee "As I was going to Derby".

-Merle Travis recorded a version of the song which was called Darby's Ram.
+The song was adapted by the English composer John Wall Callcott (1766–1821) into a 3 part glee.
+Merle Travis recorded a version of the song which was called "Darby's Ram".

-The Kossoy Sisters also recorded a version titled The Darby Ram on their 1956 album Bowling Green.
+The Kossoy Sisters also recorded a version titled "The Darby Ram" on their 1956 album Bowling Green.

 A.L.
 Lloyd sang an upbeat version of "The Derby Ram" with banjo and chorus accompaniment on English Drinking Songs (1956).

 British folk rock band Erland and the Carnival released a version of the song on their 2010 self-titled album, changing the lyrics to refer to a suicide which occurred in Derby in 2008.